 Iowaville (13VB124), Van Buren County, Iowa.
 November, 2010.
 Project director: Cindy Peterson, Office of the State Archaeologist, University of Iowa.

 Bill is active in several national and regional archaeological organizations.
-In 2011 he was elected as the Nominations Committee chair for the Register of Professional Archaeologists.
+In 2011 he was elected as the Nominations Committee chair for the Register of Professional Archaeologists, and in 2015 he was elected to a 2-year term as the RPA Registrar.
 He was the founding president of the Midwest Archaeological Conference, Inc., and served as editor of its journal, the Midcontinental Journal of Archaeology for several years.
 He is active in the Three Rivers Archaeological Society, a chapter of both the Wisconsin Archeological Society and the Illinois Association for Advancement of Archaeology.
 In that capacity he helps organize monthly meetings with guest speakers, and he co-organized “Stateline Archaeo-Fest 2007,” a joint meeting of the Illinois Association for Advancement of Archaeology, Wisconsin Archeological Society, and Wisconsin Archeological Survey.

 In 2010 Bill served as a panelist to review grant proposals for the National Endowment for the Humanities “Sustaining Cultural Heritage Collections—Anthropology” program, and in 2009 he served the American Association of Museums as a Visiting Committee member for an accreditation review of a college museum on the East Coast.